Argentina reaches Copa America semifinals, beating Ecuador 4-2 on penalty kicks after 1-1 draw

 “Our goalkeeper came up clutch," Argentina coach Lionel Scaloni said through an interpreter.

-With Argentina going first in the shootout, Messi tried a Panenka and hit the crossbar.
+With Argentina going first in the shootout, Messi failed on his Panenka attempt.

-Martínez, the goalkeeper in Argentina's shootout win over France in the 2022 World Cup final, stopped Mena by diving to his left and batting the ball with his trailing hand.
+Martínez, the goalkeeper in Argentina’s 2022 World Cup final win, stopped Mena by diving to his left and batting the ball with his trailing hand.
 He denied Minda by leaping right, then followed the save with a short dance.

 Julián Álvarez and Alexis Mac Allister converted to put Argentina ahead 2-0, and John Yeboah made Ecuador’s third attempt.